-The story of Richard Evans Schultes brings to mind plotlines of wild fictional expeditions that take us through the perils of a harsh jungle in search of the holy grail of knowledge.
+The story of Richard Evans Schultes resembles wild fictional expeditions that take us through the perils of a harsh jungle in search of the holy grail of knowledge.
 If you feel like you’ve watched one too many Indiana Jones movies to believe a tale of this sort, set your skepticism aside and read on, because Dr. Schultes’ story is as incredible as it is real.

 His exploratory work yielded an unparalleled understanding of the Amazon rainforest flora and brought us a wealth of knowledge about its potent medicinal and shamanic plants.
 Having identified more 24,000 different plant species in the northwestern Amazon—about 300 had not yet been discovered by Western science—he is among the most accomplished ethnobotanists in history.
 More than 120 of these species now bear his name, as does the vast area he explored in the Colombian part of the Amazon.
 In 1992 he was awarded the gold medal of the Linnean Society of London, the highest achievement in botany.